add IND for proper UMTS auth resync

 Each USIM can technically be configured with a different IND, so add an IND column in the auc_3g table.

 A default for IND seems to be 5.

-#7 Updated by neels about 1 year ago
+#7 Updated by neels over 1 year ago

 We also need to set the i for each generated auth tuple according to which HLR client we're generating for,